This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Soak chickpeas: The night before making falafel, add dried chickpeas to a large bowl and cover with water.
+- Soak chickpeas: The night before making falafel, add 1 pound dried garbanzo beans (chickpeas) to a large bowl and cover with water.
 Cover bowl and let them soak overnight.
 They should double in size.
 When you're ready to make your falafel, drain chickpeas.

-- Mix ingredients: Add all ingredients except for oil to a large bowl and toss to combine.
+- Mix ingredients: Add all ingredients except for oil to a large bowl and toss to combine.1 pound dried garbanzo beans (chickpeas), 1 small red onion, 1/4 cup parsley, 4 cloves garlic, 1 1/2 tablespoons all purpose flour, 2 teaspoons salt, 2 teaspoons cumin, 1/2 teaspoon pepper

 - Run through food processor: Working in small batches, process in food processor.
 The texture should be about as course as fine sand.
 Transfer processed mixture to a new bowl and pick out any large chunks to add to the next batch that gets processed.
 Continue until all ingredients are ground to the same sand-like consistency.